Thursday, March 23, 2023

 After three agonizing hours of mud slinging the hearing came to a conclusion.

 I went to a friend’s house afterwards but felt like I was at a stranger’s house.
 The situation had dominated my every thought and move to a point that I couldn’t stand to be around people that were outside the situation.
-I left and called Lisa.
+I left and called Lori.

 We met at a Conoco store and discussed the events that had taken place.
 She told me that the atmosphere was bizarre at the paper after the hearing, but it usually was.
 She said no one spoke about it and went on about their business.